9 - Transcription

 Initiation in Eukaryotes

-Both basal (constant, low level) transcription and regulated (transcription above or below the basal level) transcription in eukaryotes require the following proteins (see figure 9.9):
+Both basal (constant, low level) transcription and regulated (above or below the basal level) transcription in eukaryotes require the following proteins (see figure 9.9):

 - RNA polymerase II.

 - General transcription factor (GTF) proteins.
 The GTF proteins function like the bacterial sigma (σ) factor protein.
-There are six major GTF proteins:
+There are six major GTF proteins in eukaryotes:

 - TFIID.
-The TFIID protein binds to the core promoter and does so by recognizing the TATA box.
+The TFIID protein binds to the core promoter by recognizing the TATA box DNA sequence.
 TFIID is actually a multi-subunit protein “machine” composed of at least ten protein subunits.
-One of these protein subunits is the TATA-binding protein (TBP) that binds to the TATA box.
+One of these protein subunits is the TATA-binding protein (TBP) that binds directly to the TATA box.

 - TFIIA.
-The TFIIA protein helps TFIID bind to the TATA box sequence.
+The TFIIA protein helps TFIID bind to the TATA box DNA sequence.

 - TFIIB.
 The TFIIB protein binds to TFIID and recruits the RNA polymerase II/TFIIF complex to the core promoter.